Back to Blog

 How many skills should I include in my stack portfolio?
 Is there a risk of looking unfocused?

 Quality and relevance trump quantity.
 Focus on 8-12 core skills that are most relevant to your target roles.
 For each, provide the context of how you use it.
 The stack framework prevents you from looking unfocused because it provides the connective tissue.
 You're not a "jack of all trades"; you're a "master of integration" in a specific domain.
 Curate ruthlessly for your goals.
+According to a Sprout Social insights report, clarity and focus are what make a profile memorable.

 Can I use this framework if I'm not in a technical or creative field (e.g., HR, operations, education)?